funktionale-programmierung/funktionale-programmierung.github.com/draft/haskell-kommandozeilenparser-1.md

-  -l LEVEL  --level=LEVEL      Level of compression (LEVEL can be one of low, high or ultra_high) -i FILE   --inputfile=FILE   Path to the input file -o FILE   --outputfile=FILE  Path to the output file -f        --force            Overwrite exiting files
+  -l LEVEL  --level=LEVEL      Level of compression (LEVEL can be one of low, high or ultra_high) -i FILE   --inputfile=FILE   Path to the input file -o FILE   --outputfile=FILE  Path to the output file -f        --force            Overwrite existing files
 {% endhighlight %}

 ## Beschreibung der Kommandozeilenoptionen